-Priority 3 - Hauling Snow, Downtown and Other Areas
+Priority 3 - Clearing and Hauling Downtown and Other Areas

-Hauling of snow from downtown streets is accomplished after residential areas are complete.
+Clearing and hauling of snow from downtown streets is accomplished after residential areas are complete.
+This operation is performed at night while traffic volumes are lowest.

 Other areas may require snow to be hauled away to return the streets to safe driving conditions.
 These areas will be determined based on historical knowledge and existing conditions.